JeorvalCM/Digital-Economy/Week01. Unit1.1.md

 ## 10.- Do you think that the digital economy helps companies today?
 Otherwise.
 Why?

+Answer can vary, but the optimal is that digital economy has helped most of companies allowing to grow easily and have more exposoure.

 ## 11. Mention some fields where digital economy is present.